andyherbert/font_prototype/README.txt

 pixel brush is 'p'.
 Fill is 'f'.
-undo redo is cmd z, cmd shift-z on mac and ctrl z, ctrl y everywhere else.
+undo redo is cmd z, cmd shift-z on mac and ctrl z, ctrl y everywhere else. move around with the arrow keys, to press 'm' and use the mouse.